amroabua/CSC325/Docs/Report.md

 Utilizing a DevContainer for our Flutter project offers several advantages.
 It ensures a consistent and reproducible environment, facilitates collaboration, and streamlines the onboarding process.
 The insights gained from configuring and using the DevContainer contribute to an efficient and scalable development process.

+Devcontainer.json: This file specifies the configurations for the VS Code development environment.
+Key configurations include:

+"name": "Ubuntu",
+	// Or use a Dockerfile or Docker Compose file.
+More info: https://containers.dev/guide/dockerfile "image": "mcr.microsoft.com/devcontainers/base:jammy",
+	"features": {
+		"ghcr.io/jarrodcolburn/features/flutter-sdk:0": {}
+	},

+	// Use 'postCreateCommand' to run commands after the container is created.
+	"postCreateCommand": "sudo chown -R vscode /flutter/.pub-cache/"

+These configurations ensure that developers can  clone the repository and set up the development environment in a Docker container.
+The setup offers a seamless experience with Visual Studio Code and allows developers to execute Flutter commands within the  terminal.

 ## Source Code Version Control Tools: Git Version Control